LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 This is a gentle introduction controlling data access using claims found in JWT.
 There's more flexibilty available by using logical operations such as OR , AND and this is covered in the [documentation](https://neo4j.com/docs/graphql)

-A pragmatic approach is recommended when it comes to applying this in a produciton environment.
+A pragmatic approach is recommended when it comes to applying this in a production environment.
 You need to carefully balance operational overhead and security or you can end up diving down this rabiit hole and end up a guest at the Mad Hatters Tea party.

 Next time I'll be covering using this approach with a using a client initiated JWT from a web browser app.